iifl-logo

 Investors who want to rely on mathematical and statistical models can use quantitative trading for better profits.
 However, as quantitative trading can include strategies and models that may over-rely on data and ignore real-time market randomness, investors should ensure that the strategies they are developing are adjusted according to the current market events.

 1. First, you need to create a plan or a hypothesis on the factor you want to utilise while trading.
-The strategy can include momentum, trend-following, mean-reversion etc.
+The strategy can include momentum, trend-following, mean-reversion, etc.

 2. Next, you create the design of the model to implement your idea.
 However, make sure that the creation is done to pinpoint accuracy.

 4. Afterwards, you should run the diversification criteria and the out-of-sample tests on the created model.
-Once the model passes both the tests, you can add it to your software and portfolio for further implementation.
+Once the model passes both tests, you can add it to your software and portfolio for further implementation.

 5. When all of the above tasks are done, you can finally implement them by running the model in the software without any external interference.